Dissertations - Written by John Garger on Saturday, January 15, 2011 6:04 - 0 Comments

 A type of support, expertise is worth drawing out since it is a valuable component to any doctoral student’s dissertation process.
 An individual does not conduct science and research; they are the result of multiple researchers contributing to a body of knowledge.
 Similarly, committees provide multiple sources of expertise for the student to ensure that no one researcher’s weaknesses as a researcher dominate the dissertation.

 Whereas one committee member’s expertise includes research design and statistics, another’s may be writing or theory development.
-With multiple expertises from which to draw, the doctoral student is more likely to find the help that is needed when it is needed.
+With multiple expertise from which to draw, the doctoral student is more likely to find the help that is needed when it is needed.
 Again, this relieves the chair from shouldering all of the responsibility and ensures that his/her weaknesses as a researcher do not influence what the student can do with the dissertation.

-Mentioned above, the committee plays an important (if not more important) role for the university in addition to the student.
+Mentioned above, the committee plays an important (if not more important) role for the university, in addition to the student.
 It is no secret that some professors are only interested in carving out their own territory within a university or department.
 This type of chair makes a poor leader because his/her own interests – rather than the student’s – form the motivations for action.
 With multiple eyes watching what is going on, the university is less likely to suffer from the effects of a selfish chair.

 Committee members create accountability by having a say in what paths the student should take and what direction the student needs to follow to increase the chances of graduation.
 The dissertation stage is the one where most students fail to complete the program.
-With accountability, it is more likely that the student will success or fail based on merit and not because of politics or egos.
+With accountability, it is more likely that the student will succeed or fail based on merit and not because of politics or egos.

 Writing - Oct 23, 2012 10:55 - 0 Comments